dardem/text_detoxification/README.md

 This repo summarize all the information about Text Detoxification project.
 Here, you can find all dataset, evaluation setups, and SOTA models for text detoxification for Enlgish and Russian languages.

-## Why texts detoxification is useful?
+## Where text detoxification can be used?

 ![](https://github.com/dardem/text_detoxification/blob/main/detox_usage.png)